 Brennan McLachlan

-I am a PhD candidate in Economics at McGill University.
-My research focuses on labour economics with a particular interest in apprenticeship programs and skilled trades in Canada.
+I am a fourth year PhD in Economics at McGill University.
+I am a labour economist with a particular interest in vocational education and skilled trade labour markets.

 Contact brennan.mclachlan@mail.mcgill.ca